-Table 29.
-Exploitation and valorisation plan for the Network of Interest
+Table 28 Exploitation and valorisation plan for the Network of Interest

-Asset description Network of Interest of community bioenergy stakeholders.
-Creators of Asset The Network of Interest will be developed by Q-PLAN with the support of all partners.
-Intended users and expected benefits from exploiting the asset technical experts, EU RESCoops, policy makers and authorities, industry actors, investors and SMEs Local citizens and CSOs groups vulnerable and economically disadvantaged populations that face the risk of energy poverty.
+Tuble 28 Exploitation and valorisation plan for the Network of Interest Asset description Network of Interest of community bioenergy stakeholders.
+Creators of Asset The Network of Interest was developed by Q-PLAN with the support of all partners.
+Intended users and expected benefits from exploiting the asset The main target users are: technical experts, EU RESCoops, policy makers and authorities, industry actors, investors and SMEs Local citizens and CSOs groups vulnerable and economically disadvantaged populations that face the risk of energy poverty.
 The main benefits are extensive networking, identification of potential cooperation, synergies, employment opportunities, investment opportunities, funding opportunities, participation in a series of events about bioenergy community and participation in thematic groups.
-Intended exploitation route BECoop will establish a lively and active community that will include bioenergy communities, local authorities, bioenergy technology partners, business and social innovation partners, and policy makers, that will be engaged through the various components of KEP as a point of reference for the bioenergy community stakeholders.
-The Network of Interest will be hosted by KEP and its maintenance is closely corelated with it.
+Intended exploitation route BECoop has established a lively and active community that includes bioenergy communities, local authorities, bioenergy technology partners, business and social innovation partners, and policy makers, that have been engaged through the various components of KEP.
+Post project this community will remain active as links have been developed and the partners will tap on the NoI network to launch new projects and activities related to community bioenergy.

-Table 30.
-Actions needed for the exploitation and valorisation of the Network of Interest
+Table 29 Actions needed for the exploitation and valorisation of the Network of Interest

 What?
 By Who?
 When?
 IPR No actions in terms of IP protection are required.
-The partners will clearly refer to the BECoop project as well as the funding it has received from the EU in line with the relevant dissemination guidelines for projects funded under the H2020 programme.
-Communication and dissemination The Network of Interest will be populated by open calls for experts to participate.
-The crucial mass for the NOI, will be created by an initial pool of participants by reaching out to the BECoop partners network.
-CIRCE, CERTH and WUELS will provide technical experts, SEV, GOI, and ESEK will mobilize other EU RESCoops, IEECP, FIPER and OBS will mobilize policy makers and authorities, FIPER will mobilise industry actors, and Q-PLAN, CBS and WR will exploit their business networks for bringing in interested investors and SMEs.
-All partners By M18
+The partners clearly referred to the BECoop project as well as the funding received from the EU in line with the relevant dissemination guidelines for projects funded under the H2020 programme. by who: when Communication and dissemination The Network of Interest was populated by open calls for experts to participate.
+The crucial mass for the NOI, was created by an initial pool of participants by reaching out to the BECoop partners' network.
+Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and through BECoop partners networks.
+All partners Completed by the end of the project.